mjhaskell/cpp_tutorials/README.md

 ## Navigation
 See individual directories for presentations on that topic.
-Each directory should have a README file that contains the presentation; these should display automatically in your browser when accessed through bitbucket.org.
+Each directory should have a README file that contains the presentation; these should display automatically when accessed through your browser.
 Some of the directories contain example code files to try and create an interactive process.